cheungdaven/DeepRec/README.md

 # DeepRec
 In this repository, a number of deep learning based recommendation models are implemented using Python and Tensorflow.
-We started this project in the hope that it would reduce the effects of researhers and industrial developers in reproducing state-of-the-art methods.
-Three major recommendation scenarios: rating prediction, top-N recommendation (item ranking) and sequential recommendation , were considered.
-Meanwhile, DeepRec maintains good modularity and extensibility to easily incorporate new models into the framework.
-It is distributed under the terms of the GNU General Public License.

-Hopefully, this repo will be useful for you.
-Contributions and issues are also welcome.
+We started this project in the hope that it would reduce the efforts of researchers and developers in reproducing state-of-the-art methods.
+The implemented models cover three major recommendation scenarios: rating prediction, top-N recommendation (i.e., item ranking) and sequential recommendation.
+Meanwhile, DeepRec maintains good modularity and extensibility for easy incorporation of new models into this framework.
+DeepRec is distributed under the GNU General Public License.

-# Implemented Algorithms
+# Algorithms Implemented
 We implemented both rating estimation, top-n recommendation models and sequence-aware recommendation models.
 * I-AutoRec and U-AutoRec (www'15)
 * CDAE (WSDM'16)
 * NeuMF (WWW'17)
 * CML (WWW'17)
-* LRML (WWW'18) (DRAFT ONLY, testing will come soon)
+* LRML (WWW'18) (DRAFT version)
 * NFM (SIGIR'17)
 * NNMF (arxiv)
 * PRME (IJCAI 2015)